ifad/scriptoria-core/API_v1.md

 If a timeout or error occurs, another callback request will be made with a `status` of `timeout` or `error`.
 In this case the application should stop whatever work it is doing (if possible).
-Depending on how the workflow is setup to handle errors, the workitem or entire workflowmay be replayed.
+Depending on how the workflow is setup to handle errors, the workitem or entire workflow may be replayed.

+If the status is `active` and a callback request fails, it will be retried with exponential backoff.
+The final retry will be made after approximately two days, after which an error will be raised.
+If the workflow has an `on_error` handler it will be called, otherwise the workflow will be put into an error state.

 ### Parameters